PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Parameters

-- **voltage** [in] The voltage at which the low voltage alarm will trigger in millivolts (mV), from 2500 mV to 5000 mV.
+- **voltage** [in] The voltage at which the low voltage alarm will trigger in millivolts (mV).
+Valid non-zero range depends on board revision (2500-5000 mV for V1, 20-5100 mV for V2).
 If zero, triggering of the alarm is disabled and any existing low voltage alarm is cleared.

+Alarm handling differs by board revision:
+- V1 (LC709204F): low-voltage status naturally clears once voltage returns above threshold.
+- V2 (MAX17260): low-voltage status is latched until explicitly cleared.
+Use `setBatteryLowVoltageAlarm(0)` to clear, then set a non-zero threshold to re-arm.

 #### Return